* Massively popular and wealthy recording artist and actress

 Lopez was elated when Barack Obama was elected U.S. President in 2008.
-Attending the Latino Inaugural Gala in Washington, DC on January 19, 2009, she described Obama as “the biggest star here, even though it’s chock-full of celebrities.”
+Attending the Latino Inaugural Gala in Washington, D.C. on January 19, 2009, Lopez described Obama as “the biggest star here, even though it’s chock-full of celebrities.”
 “The night he won the election,” Lopez recalled, “you could feel it in the air.
 I was … watching him with tears in my eyes, thinking, ‘Yes.
 Something is different.
 Something is happening.’
 We’re very excited.”

 In subsequent years, Lopez developed something of a friendship with the president and his family.
 In 2011 she watched the Super Bowl with Obama at the White House.

 When Obama ran for re-election in 2012, Lopez appeared, on his behalf, in a campaign video along with fellow female celebrities like Beyonce, Eva Longoria, Olivia Wilde, Sheryl Crow, Ashley Judd, Julianne Moore, Kerry Washington, and Jane Lynch.
 Lopez also recorded a “Latinos for Obama” campaign ad, where she lauded the president for “fighting to keep Latino families out of poverty.”
 “President Obama has had our backs from the beginning,” she stated, “so its time we get his.
 Latinos will play a key role in this election.”
+Lopez also attended a fundraising event for Obama in Paris, and she praised the president for having appointed the first Latina Supreme Court Justice, Sonia Sotomayor.

 On several occasions, Lopez has made headlines by accepting enormous sums of money to perform in highly controversial venues: